 As you ask questions to better understand your clients' position, and your users' situation, you better understand them and how to position your design.
 This is such an important and long topic that I will be covering more in detail in a separate article.

 OK, so where does the creativity sit in all these?

-Having these constraints doesn't mean you can't put your own touch and creativity on designs.
+Having these constraints doesn't mean you can't put your touch and creativity on designs.

 These constraints are your clues to a good, accessible, consistent design.
 Use them for your strength and do your best to express your creativity within these lines.

-There is so much you can use your Creativity through design within these constraints to contribute to your clients' businesses and users' life.
+There is so much you can use your Creativity through design within these constraints to contribute to your clients' businesses and users' lives.